DHL: Deutsche Post purchase

+2000–2010

 DHL Airways, Inc., which handled all US domestic flights, was renamed ASTAR Air Cargo in 2003, following a management buyout.
 DHL's airline had over 550 pilots in service in October 2008.
 In August 2003, Deutsche Post acquired Airborne Express and began its integration into DHL.

 A planned expansion by DHL at Brussels Airport created a political crisis in Belgium in 2004.
 On 21 October 2004, DHL Express announced that it planned to move its European hub from Brussels to Leipzig, Germany (Vatry, France, was also considered but rejected).
 DHL's unions called a strike in response and paralyzed work for a day.

 On 8 November 2004, DHL Express invested €120 million in an Indian domestic courier, Blue Dart, becoming the majority shareholder in the company.

 In 2005, Deutsche Post made an offer to buy the contract logistics company Exel plc, which had just acquired Tibbett & Britten Group.
 On 14 December 2005, Deutsche Post announced the completion of the acquisition of Exel.
 DHL integrated Exel into its logistics division, rebranding the division's services as DHL Exel Supply Chain.
 Following that acquisition, DHL had a global workforce of 285,000 people (500,000 people including DPWN and other sister companies) and roughly $65 billion in annual sales.

 In 2006, DHL won a ten-year contract worth £1.6 billion to run the NHS Supply Chain, part of the United Kingdom's National Health Service.
 Under the contract, DHL was responsible for providing logistics services for over 500,000 products to support 600 hospitals and other health providers in the UK.

 In a 50/50 joint venture with Lufthansa Cargo, DHL Express co-founded a new cargo airline, AeroLogic, in 2007, based at Leipzig/Halle Airport.
 The carrier operated up to 11 Boeing 777F planes by 2012.
 In December 2007, DHL became the first carrier to transport cargo via wind-powered ships, flying MS Beluga Skysails kites.

 As part of the NHS contract, DHL opened a new 250000 sqft distribution centre in 2008 to act as a stock-holding hub for food and other products, with another distribution centre planned for opening in 2012.
 The two new distribution centres created about 1,000 new jobs.

-In May 2008, DHL Aviation moved its central depot to Leipzig, Germany, leading to improved service and timeliness to the European Union.
+In May 2008, DHL Aviation moved its European hub from Brussels Airport to Leipzig/Halle, leading to a significant increase in cargo traffic at the airport.
 In the same month, DHL Express announced restructuring plans for its United States network, including termination of its business relationship with ABX Air and a new contract with competitor UPS for air freight operations.
 Its cargo hub was also shifted from Wilmington to Louisville.
 The Air Line Pilots Association, International protested, but on 10 November 2008, DHL announced that it was cutting 9,500 jobs as it discontinued domestic air and ground operations within the United States due to economic uncertainty.
 However, it retained international services and was still in talks with UPS to transport DHL packages between U.S. airports.